CobaldAnnotation/CobaldEng/README.md

 # The CoBaLD Eng corpus

-A corpus with full three language level markup.
+A corpus with full three language level markup in CONLL-U Plus standard.
+Enhanced-UD version: for the conversion of the English dataset we used E-UD formalism, as opposed to our [Russian dataset](https://github.com/CobaldAnnotation/CobaldRus) where the first version complies with the basic UD principles and uses sligtly different standard (CONLL-U with ten columns).

 <a href="https://creativecommons.org/licenses/by-nc/4.0/"><img src="https://img.shields.io/static/v1?label=license&message=CC-BY-NC-4.0&color=green"/></a>